Nikon D7500 vs Olympus PEN-F

 It is notable that the D7500 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the D7500 and the PEN-F are recent models that are part of the current product line-up.
-The D7500 replaced the earlier Nikon D7200, while the PEN-F does not have a direct predecessor.
+The D7500 is a recent model that features in the current product line-up of Nikon.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Nikon D7500 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.